HitG010/Edunate/README.md

 <img src="public/Edunate-landing.png" alt="Edunate" width="100%">

 Edunate is an EduFI platform designed to streamline the donation process for educational institutions.
 By leveraging blockchain technology and robust AI/ML techniques, Edunate ensures transparency, traceability, and accountability for every donation made.
 The platform empowers alumni to contribute to educational institutions in a secure and efficient manner, while ensuring that their donations are utilized effectively.
+All three, students, alumni, and institutions can interact seamlessly on the platform, creating a collaborative ecosystem that drives positive change in the education sector.

 ## Features